shitcoinsociety/shitcoinswap/README.md

 ## Why Open Source?

-Shitcoin Swap is supposed to be a centralized but open website that can easily integrate with any type of decentralized platform.
-I was searching for some kind of standardized protocol or API that would allow websites like this to easily communicate with such platforms.
-However, I could not find any.
-That's why I decided to develop this website in the open, hoping that it will make it easier to accrue help from platform developers in the future.
+The reason is rather egoistic: I'm hoping that by developing this app in the open it will be easier to accrue help from more developers when it's time to integrate the next cool blockchain.

-## Contributing
+## Run locally

 This is a pretty straight-forward Ruby on Rails app built with [Inertia](https://inertiajs.com) and [Svelte](https://svelte.dev).